 - Warranty: What type of warranty is available from the manufacturer?

 What’s the best chainsaw for the money?
-Here’s a look at our top-rated chainsaws for 2021.
+Let's find out!

 Best Gas-Powered Chainsaw: Poulan Pro PR4218 18 in.
 42cc 2-Cycle Gas Chainsaw

 The Poulan Pro PR4218 18 in.
 42cc 2-Cycle Gas Chainsaw is a great option for taking care of small to medium-sized jobs, such as cutting firewood and cleaning up fallen trees after a storm.
 The chainsaw uses Poulan's patented OxyPower technology that offers a lot of power while still using 20% less fuel and causing 70% less emissions, making it an environmentally friendly option.
 The chainsaw features an automatic oiler to keep the chain and bar well-lubricated during use, and access to the chain tensioning tool through tool-less access.
 Starting the chainsaw is a snap with its easy pull cord, while the advanced air filter system helps keep debris out of the filter to help extend the engine's life.
 The Poulan Pro PR4218 18 in.
 42cc 2-Cycle Gas Chainsaw's safety features include an inertia-activated chain brake and reduced vibration handles to make it easier to grip onto the chainsaw when in use.

 - OxyPower technology provides more power with less fuel use and emissions

 - SuperClean air filter system helps extend the engine's life

 - Noisy when in use

 - Will still have to deal with some emissions from this gas-powered tool